2021 ELGP Participants revealed

 Troy has qualifications in a Bachelor of Science – Exercise and Health Science, Graduate Diploma in Education from The University of Western Australia, Master of Education – Religious Education at the University of Notre Dame, and Certificate IV in Training and Assessment, which has provided him with a strong background and knowledge in Education and Training.
 Troy’s passion is Aboriginal Education, trauma-informed practice and engaging students to learn for life through a holistic approach to education; and has implemented whole school programs such as Stronger Smarter and the Berry Street Education Model at Clontarf Aboriginal College.

 Tina is a young leader who is passionate about caring for others and embodies the philosophy of being the change she wants to see in the world.
 Since finishing her PhD in public health, Tina has worked in various clinical trial roles and is now working as a Clinical Research Assistant for the National Centre for Asbestos Related Diseases.
 In her spare time, Tina devotes many of her hours to volunteering.
 She has volunteered with Big Help Mob as a mission sidekick, provided first aid with St John Ambulance Event Health Services and has enjoyed being a big kid in the hospital programs at the Starlight Children’s Foundation of Australia for over 12 years.
-Tina believes that the aged care and community sectors are vital to the fabric of society and hopes to continuing paying it forward by contributing to a brighter future for the people they serve.
+Tina believes that the aged care and community sectors are vital to the fabric of society and hopes to continue paying it forward by contributing to a brighter future for the people they serve.

 Ria is a qualified Speech Pathologist with a career spanning 10 years in the disability and community sector.
 Ria has volunteered on a number of State branch committees for the Speech Pathology Australia Association, and since settling in Perth has volunteered on the Membership Committee for the 100 Women philanthropic giving circle.
 Following the completion of an MBA in early 2017, Ria has enjoyed a portfolio of experience in leadership and program coordination roles across the tertiary education, private, and non-profit sectors.
 Ria is particularly passionate about people, connection, and the power of ‘voice’ for vulnerable groups.
 She hopes to explore these passions further and step forward as a change-maker in future paid, volunteer, and board roles in and around Perth.